 In early 2015, a small group of parents who didn’t know each other particularly well, decided to meet over a cold beer at a local brewery in Louisville, KY.
 The one thing we had in common… kids battling cystic fibrosis.
 That night the Klausings (Luke 8 years old at the time), the Foushees (Alex 2 years old at the time) and the Sweeneys (Samuel 8 months old at the time) decided to work tirelessly to rally their city to join the fight to save their kids and beat CF once and for all.
 Cure CF, Inc. is 100% volunteer based: no employees, no salaries, no overhead; therefore, 100 % of all money raised goes to Cystic Fibrosis Foundation.

-To fundraise for FEAT: CLICK HERE
+To fundraise for Cure CF, Inc.: CLICK HERE

 To fundraise for Hope Scarves: CLICK HERE

 Iroquois Hill Runners was founded in August 1979 by an avid group of South Louisville Runners.
 Since that time, the group has evolved to be a group of runners, walkers, and friends.
 We are dedicated to hosting fun, affordable events for the running community.